-I’ve camped in the pine forests north of Dalat many times over the years and I’ve never had a bad experience.
-On one occasion, my friend and I were forced to abandon our campsite in the early evening, because it had rained steadily for 5 hours and we’d carelessly pitched our tents at the foot of a hill, so that the rains ran down and flooded them.
+I’ve camped in the pine forests north of Dalat dozens of times over the last 10 years and I’ve never had a bad experience.
+On one occasion, my friend and I were forced to abandon our campsite in the early evening, because it had rained steadily for five hours and we’d carelessly pitched our tents at the foot of a hill, so the rains ran down and flooded our campsite.
 I was once disturbed (and terrified) during the night when I heard heavy footsteps approaching my tent and saw two giant shadows moving outside, only to discover that they were a couple of beautiful buffalo.
-I’ve never had a problem with local authorities: one time, a forestry worker walked by my campsite, I asked his permission to camp, and he said it was fine as long as I did so responsibly.
+I’ve never been told not to camp and I’ve never had a problem with local authorities: one time, a forestry worker walked by my campsite, I asked his permission to camp, and he said it was fine as long as I did so responsibly.
+(See also How to Choose a Campsite.)
 When you go to sleep, make sure you have all your most valuable possessions with you inside the tent, and don’t leave food out during the night.
 In general, if you come prepared and use your common sense, you should be fine.
-If for some reason you need to bail out in the middle of the night, Dalat is only a 45 minute ride away by motorbike.

 Image Gallery: Camping in Dalat